-- Black Guy Dies First: With the 1.18 update that added Lance into the game, a gank on him could potentially play this trope straight, but his status as a tanky roamer could subvert this trope.
+- Black Dude Dies First: With the 1.18 update that added Lance into the game, a gank on him could potentially play this trope straight, but his status as a tanky roamer could subvert this trope.

 - A little more prevalent with the addition of Baptiste.
 Even though he's a little tanky, he can still get ganked and die easily.

 - Breaking the Fourth Wall: This being a MOBA inspired by League of Legends and Dota 2, some heroes are prone to doing this.Adagio: "Are you commanding me?"